 A million possible clarifying questions spring to mind

-There is so much more we’d like to know about Joe so we can help him!
-We’re just itching to ask questions!
+There is so much more we’d like to know about Joe so we can help him.
+We’re just itching to ask a million questions, right?

 Here’s where the distinction between the Preamble clarifying question and the Masterminding clarifying questions becomes apparent.

-Look at this list below; which questions will help in understanding what help he needs from the group, and which questions will give you deeper insight into Joe’s situation?
+Look at this list below — which questions will help you understand what help he needs from the group (preamble questions), and which questions will give you deeper insight into Joe’s situation (masterminding questions)?

-• Are you really asking us who is right for your group?
+- Joe, are you really asking us who is right for your group?
 Your original Ultimate Question was “How much should I limit who can be in my mastermind group?” but I’m not sure if you’re asking about who your prospective members should be, or if you’re asking about the topic of your group?
 (PREAMBLE – Joe did pose his Ultimate Question in a way that could be interpreted as him asking about who should or should not be in his group.
-But his Backstory implied the problem was in the topic of his mastermind group.
-So, his Ultimate Question didn’t clearly reflect which was most important to him.
+But his Backstory implied the problem was in the topic of his mastermind group not who the members were.
+So, his Ultimate Question didn’t clearly reflect which of these two topics was most important to him.)

 Related Posts: